Stephen is a history buff who enjoys researching and sharing fun facts about culture and traditions around the world.

 8. International Beer Day: First Friday of August

 Does it get any better than this?
 A day dedicated to the celebration of beer.
 A day when beer lovers worldwide gather at their favorite pubs, breweries, restaurants, or even their own backyards for the sole purpose of celebrating the greatness that is beer.

-World Tourism Day was founded by the United Nations World Tourism Organization in 1980 as a way to raise awareness of the importance of tourism to the international community, and how tourism can have a positive impact on social, cultural, economic, and politic values.
+World Tourism Day was founded by the United Nations World Tourism Organization in 1980 as a way to raise awareness of the importance of tourism to the international community and how tourism can have a positive impact on social, cultural, economic, and political values.

-In 2001 The World Smile Foundation, who's motto is "Improving the world one smile at a time", was founded to honor the name and memory of Harvey Ball, the graphic artist who, in 1963, created the now iconic smiley face graphic (sorry Forest Gump Fans), and in 1999 declared the first Friday in October annually to be World Smile Day.
-To celebrate this day all one has to do is at least one act of kindness and help at least one person smile.
+In 2001 The World Smile Foundation, whose motto is "Improving the world one smile at a time", was founded to honor the name and memory of Harvey Ball, the graphic artist who, in 1963, created the now-iconic smiley face graphic (sorry Forrest Gump fans), and in 1999 declared the first Friday in October annually to be World Smile Day.
+To celebrate this day, all one has to do is at least one act of kindness and help at least one person smile.

 © 2018 Stephen Barnes

 Mary Norton from Ontario, Canada on November 20, 2018:

 I like very much the Smile Day.
 Great choices of holidays.
 Several holidays here were surprises for me like the World Turtle Day and also the Monkey Day.
 They are all very interesting.